stewartyoung/leetcode-easy/README.md

 Explanation: [4,-1,2,1] has the largest sum = 6.
 Follow up:
 If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

+## LengthLastWord

+Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
+If the last word does not exist, return 0.
+Note: A word is defined as a character sequence consists of non-space characters only.
+Example:
+Input: "Hello World"
+Output: 5